ytcyberslotp90/ForBat/README.md

 # ForBat
-ForBat.exe a batch plugin made for formatting text in batch files.
+ForBat.exe is a batch plugin app made for formatting text in batch files.